-They both make some valid points, and let’s not forget the infamous motto, “There’s no replacement for displacement”!
-The KA’s head is designed for superior flow over the SR, and is only limited by the head studs and head gasket, for both of which aftermarket alternatives exist.
+They both make some valid points and let’s not forget the infamous motto, “There’s no replacement for displacement”!
+The KA’s head is designed for superior flow over the SR and is only limited by the head studs and head gasket, both of which aftermarket alternatives exist.

-One of the biggest advantages the KA24DE engine has over the SR20 is its iron block.
+One of the most significant advantages the KA24DE engine has over the SR20 is its iron block.
 Iron is significantly stronger than aluminum, although it does suffer a substantial weight penalty.

-On the flip-side, the SR undoubtedly still takes the win when it comes to off-the-shelf parts.
-Just a few years ago, part development for the KA was little to none, but over time many tuning houses have fought for the cause with the ever-popular KA.
+A few years ago, part development for the KA was little to none, but many tuning houses have fought for the cause with the ever-popular KA over time.

-Let’s not forget that SR was designed to handle forced induction as Nissan intended, and the overall reliability of an unmolested SR may well be worth considering if you can find one at a reasonable price, which is becoming increasingly unlikely.
+Let’s not forget that SR was designed to handle forced induction as Nissan intended.
+The overall reliability of an unmolested SR may well be worth considering if you can find one at a reasonable price, which is becoming increasingly unlikely.

-Although the KA is superbly built, a lot have been poorly maintained and the overall stresses of a boosted setup may well push this typically reliable stock KA beyond its limits.
+Although the KA is superbly built, a lot have been poorly maintained.
+The overall stresses of a boosted setup may push this typically reliable stock KA beyond its limits.

-With that being said, we love something different here at Drifted, and while a KA24DE-T isn’t the most unique build in the world, it’s certainly a lot rarer than the SR20DET!
+That said, we love something different here at Drifted, and while a KA24DE-T isn’t the most unique build in the world, it’s undoubtedly a lot rarer than the SR20DET.

 Dsportmag.com provided this great and simple comparison guide of the two engines to help make up your mind:

 - The iron block is stronger than aluminum